Skip to main content

 Over half of emissions come from vehicles and power generation.2 Last year, about 5.13 billion metric tons of CO2 emissions were produced from energy consumption in the U.S. alone,3 with power generation and transportation being the two largest producers of GHGs.
 To achieve our goals, we’ll need to reduce carbon emissions from both of these sources to zero.
 The transportation industry must move from gasoline and internal combustion engines to electric vehicles (EVs), and the energy industry must dramatically increase power generation from carbon-free sources like hydroelectric, wind, solar and modular nuclear power.

 Controlling emissions is both a societal issue and a policy issue.
 And you can’t support these goals without a reliable electric grid.
+However, grid modernization poses significant challenges as power systems evolve.
+Upgrading aging infrastructure, integrating diverse renewable sources and managing decentralized energy generation becomes paramount.
 Fortunately, the technologies needed to make that happen are here today.

 We’ve made a good start, but there is a long way to go.
 Recent estimates show that carbon-free generation resources deliver approximately 40% of generation in the U.S. today, with the other 60% derived from fossil fuel–based generation.4 To reach the 2050 GHG reduction goals, utilities have about 30 years to offset those fossil fuel emissions or retire and replace fossil fuel–based generation resources with carbon-free energy generation.